Adjusting Entries Affect At Least One

 Impact on the Income Statement

 Adjusting entries affect the income statement by ensuring that all revenues and expenses are accurately recorded for the period.
 This includes recognizing revenues that have been earned but not yet received (accrued revenues) and expenses that have been incurred but not yet paid (accrued expenses).
-For example, if a company has provided services but has not yet billed the client, an adjusting entry would be made to record the revenue, thereby increasing the total revenue reported on the income statement.
+Take this: if a company has provided services but has not yet billed the client, an adjusting entry would be made to record the revenue, thereby increasing the total revenue reported on the income statement.

 Impact on the Balance Sheet